StephanieRuthJones/docker-server-practice/README.md

 ### Deployment

-Run `git push heroku master`, and in a short while our app will be running publicly on Heroku in an identical environment to the one we ran locally!
+Run `git push heroku master`, and in a short while our app will be runnin gpublicly on Heroku in an identical environment to the one we ran locally!